Daniel Aaron Aloni: Controversy

 Aloni had an abrupt exit from CAA after being courted by WME's Ari Emanuel.
-It was seen as one of the biggest agent moves in years, In what was considered shocking for the industry, all of Aloni's clients followed him to WME.
+It was seen as one of the biggest agent moves in years, In what was considered shocking for the industry, nearly all of Aloni's clients followed him to WME.

 Philanthropy

 Aloni has been active on the board of trustees of the Broad Stage, a Los Angeles, California-based nonprofit organization, and the Cedars Sinai Heart Foundation.
-Since 2012, he has served on the board of directors for Providence St. John's Hospital in Santa Monica, California.
+He has served on the board of directors for Providence St. John's Hospital in Santa Monica, California.
+As of 2025, he also serves on the board of directors for the Los Angeles Police Foundation.

 He is also a member of the Academy of Arts and Sciences.

 Art collection

 Aloni is very active in the contemporary art world, and is known as a top collector.